 So you’ve decided it’s time to upgrade your business back-end accounting and inventory management systems to something more modern and sophisticated.
 This can be a great opportunity for your business, and having all key stakeholders on board with the change is the first step in getting the system you need.
 Other steps in the process include setting priorities, evaluating requirements, and searching for and speaking with vendors.
-Before you even start the process though, there are a couple questions that should be evaluated internally before you hit the ground running.
+Before you even start the process though, there are a couple questions that should be evaluated internally to help you hit the ground running.
 We have outlined these further below:

 1. What do you perceive as your businesses greatest strength?
 Weakness?

 Taking an internal look at the strengths and weaknesses of your business will help you identify areas where software can make improvements.
 Do you provide excellent customer service but frequently make shipping errors?
 Do you have a great eCommerce site, but it’s not integrated with your inventory system?
 Taking stock of these different strengths and weaknesses can also provide you with a benchmark for comparing processes once a new system is in place.
-Make sure you question existing processes, and be open to making changes if there are benefits to be gleaned.
+Make sure you question existing processes, and be open to making changes if there are benefits to be gained.
 For those processes that are unique and beneficial to your business, find a software vendor who is able to accommodate them.

 2. What are your buying criteria and success criteria?

 This question ties in with the above, in that it gets you to start thinking about how the success of implementing new software can be measured.
 Will you evaluate the software against number of man-hours a task previously took?
 Will you be looking at costs saved with better inventory management?
 Will you be analyzing employee morale?
 Starting with a list of goals you want to see accomplished with new software as part of your buying criteria will enable you to make comparisons down the road.
-This type of information can also be analysed during the sales process.
+This type of information can also be analyzed during the sales process.
 A good software vendor will spend the time reviewing these specific processes and identifying ways that they can be improved with a new system, focusing on tangible values.

 3. Where would you put the emphasis regarding price, quality, and service?